tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/03/ua-string-and-qualification.md

 ---

-For [SEO][SEO-WIKI], you must be sure to grant permission against search engine bots or crawlers such as google, yahoo and being while bad bots are blocked.
+For [SEO][SEO-WIKI], you must be sure to grant permission against search engine bots or crawlers such as google, yahoo and being while shut out the bad bots.
 This feature is possible to fulfill your wishes by giving a pair of "**UA string**" and "**Qualification**" separated by an applicable rule which can be "`:`" (pass) or "`#`" (block).